Clopas/HYBRID_BOT/README.md

 * If you want to close the bot you ran before, click on the close all botton.

 Notes:

+* Beast mode should be enabled in 3commas settings.
 * Right now the test webapp only works with FTX EOS-PERP pair by default.
 * For security reasons it doesn't yet save your credentials until the app is fully bug tested.
 So you have to enter your info each time.